 “Society is an extremely large and complexly interacting system and, whether we like it or not, such systems are error controlled.
 This means, paradoxically, that in them change and evolution can come about only as the result of deviation and pathology, and that without these imperfections a system would become hopelessly stagnant and sterile.” – Paul Watzlawick ‘ The Pathologies of Perfectionism

-Four years ago I was hired by the CEO and founder of an automotive axle manufacturer to facilitate innovation workshops.
+Four years ago, I was hired by the CEO and founder of an automotive axle manufacturer to facilitate innovation workshops.
 In our meeting, he shared how the company has been doing well, but things are slowing down.
-He was looking for innovation and no matter how hard the management team pushed, cajoled, created innovation-team-rewards, and hired from the outside nothing new was happening.
+He was looking for innovation, and no matter how hard the management team pushed, persuaded, created innovation-team-rewards, and hired from the outside, nothing new was happening.

 - What works to attract trust within this company?